-The Master of Science in Architecture in Real Estate Development (MSArch RED) program seeks to build upon the unique perspective and ethos of the architect.
+The nationally-ranked Master of Science in Architecture in Real Estate Development (MSArch RED) program seeks to build upon the unique perspective and ethos of the architect.
+Through small class sizes and individual attention, we foster close mentoring relationships between faculty, staff, and students.
 While architects design the way a building looks and works, they are seldom involved in the decision of exactly what to build.
-In most developments, the architect is considered only one of numerous players and is often left to carry out a pre-established vision for the development.'
-Apply

 The San Diego facility houses a School of Architecture-only curriculum in a complex composed of design studios with 24-hour access, a library focused on architecture, urbanism and development, a lecture hall and gallery space, classrooms, a wood/metal shop, a digital fabrication lab, and computing facilities.

 Woodbury University alumnus Artur Nesterenko graduated from the Master of Science in Architecture, Real Estate Development, program at the Woodbury San Diego campus.
 As the founder of Archillusion Design, he creates design-build projects throughout California and other regions.

 “The MSArch RED program at Woodbury University is quite unique and differentiates itself from other real estate development programs in the US because it is structured specifically and exclusively for students with architectural backgrounds and degrees.
 If you want to be your own boss, design your own buildings and be your own client, this program should be your top priority.”

 Woodbury alumnus Ojay Pagano graduated from the Master of Science in Architecture, Real Estate Development, program at the Woodbury San Diego campus.